wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

    PROTIP: CAUTION: Customer name can be considered confidential, so mask its value with a synonym value in Tags.
    The same goes for any sensitive value.

    ### Sensitivity

    DEFINITION: "Sensitivity" refers to the security classification of data tagged.

    PROTIP: The Sensitivity value should be the same SENSITIVITY CLASSIFICATION RANK as used in <a target="_blank" href="https://learn.microsoft.com/en-us/sql/t-sql/statements/add-sensitivity-classification-transact-sql?view=sql-server-ver16">classifying within MS-SQL</a>: NONE, LOW, MEDIUM, HIGH, CRITICAL

-   Classification values should also correspond to <a target="_blank" href="https://learn.microsoft.com/en-us/azure/information-protection/aip-classification-and-protection">Azure Information Protection (AIP)</a> which uses <a target="_blank" href="https://learn.microsoft.com/en-us/azure/information-protection/what-is-azure-rms">Azure Rights Management service (Azure RMS)</a> to protect data with uses encryption, identity, and authorization policies:
+   Classification label should also correspond to <a target="_blank" href="https://learn.microsoft.com/en-us/azure/information-protection/aip-classification-and-protection">Azure Information Protection (AIP)</a> which uses <a target="_blank" href="https://learn.microsoft.com/en-us/azure/information-protection/what-is-azure-rms">Azure Rights Management service (Azure RMS)</a> to protect data with uses encryption, identity, and authorization policies:

    * Personal
    * Public